bpostlethwaite/bitpony/docs/forex.md

 ### Multi-day Time Window Training
 - Train model say from 7am to 9am, but use data from multiple days.
 Could penalize older data in weighting scheme

+### Parallel Julia
+Using Julia's require, @spawn / remotecall, @everywhere etc. can run 4 SVMs on 4 processors for training.
+Each processor computes classes from data, one processor allocated for hard-sell, sell etc... then performs training.
+Each Processor will now have generated a model.
+Once complete each proc waits for test data (Proc 1 creates a remote ref on each worker, once models are built workers wait on their references until datadata is available and Proc1 "put"s data into each remote ref).
+Test data to get individual classifications, fetch returns classification.
+Combine classifications to get 5 class value.